 The Commission's investment policy generally does not allow for an investment in any one issuer that is in excess of five percent of total cash and investments.
-The investments listed above include \$100,679 of GNMA pools, which represent pools of mortgages issued by GNMA, consisting of a multitude of underlying borrowers, generally with no concentrations.
+The investments listed above include \$167,160 of GNMA pools, which represent pools of mortgages issued by GNMA, consisting of a multitude of underlying borrowers, generally with no concentrations.
 GNMA securities are backed by the full faith and credit of the U.S. Government.
-There were no other concentrations of investments noted at September 30, 2015.
+There were no other concentrations of investments noted at September 30, 2016.

-Certain cash and cash equivalents, consisting primarily of money market or deposit accounts held at September 30, 2015, were with two large regional financial institutions and totaled approximately \$178,000 of cash and cash equivalents.
+Certain cash and cash equivalents, consisting primarily of money market or deposit accounts held at September 30, 2016, were with two large regional financial institutions and totaled approximately \$184,000 (included in cash and cash equivalents).
 These funds are held in trusts with the financial institutions.